jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politicians borrowed more money instead.
 They subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks, or who caused the problems to prevent having to admit something was wrong with our society.

 But this pandemic is something else.

 Printing more money can't kill a virus.
 Regular people literally can't go shopping to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.

 The public scare, economic fall, and make shift plans caused by this pandemic is not a surprise.
 Our society has been getting more in debt, wasteful, dependent on foreign manufacturing, surrounded by red-tape, and more unhappy for decades.

 The coronavirus is only exposing problems we've ignored for years.

-If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
+If you want to assume things will go back to normal soon, then please return to watching infotainment broadcasts on your one-way radios and TVs.
 I'm sure Conservative and Progressive commentators and politicians blaming each other for your problems will entertain you for years to come.

-After all, eventually Starbucks will reopen and Sportsdesk will be back on air, and you can distract yourself with coffee and sports leagues until the next crisis hits.
+After all, eventually Starbucks will reopen and Sportsdesk will be back on air, and you can distract yourself with coffee and sports leagues until the next crisis hits and you can feel fear again.

 Covid-19 is a wake-up call to those who want to hear it.

 The truth is regular people need to step up.
 Doing our job, shopping a lot, voting every four years is not enough to earn a healthy society.
-We can't assume big government or big business will educate our kids, make a healthy medical system, or provide a reliable livelihood.
+We can't assume Big Government or Big Business will educate our kids, make a healthy medical system, or provide a reliable livelihood.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, the middle-class has gotten better technology in our private lives.
-But, the Industrial Age establishment has selfishly blocked our evolution to a digital work culture.
+But, the Industrial Age establishment has selfishly blocked our evolution to a far better digital work culture.

 Happily regular people can unpower the middlemen themselves.

 With apps, computers, and the internet, the specialists on Main Street such as doctors, mechanics, therapists, tailors, educators, everyone with a frontline skill, can hold the levers of power once again.
 Only then will we pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with skill instead of make-shift plans.

 To get to this new world, Main Street needs a new philosophy.